 The CH shows documents related to Pest and Disease monitoring in semester 1 of 2022.
-The data is the result of the census of bagworms, fireworms, and rats.
-Based on the study of the document, it is known that the rat attack ranges from 0 - 4.5%, which means it is still below the control threshold.
+For example, the census data of Nettle Caterpilars and the rat of Division 7 Estate C, in February 2022 it was found that the rat attack ranged from 0 - 4%, which means it was still under the control threshold.
+For Nettle Caterpilars attacks between 0 - 2.3% which means it is still under the control threshold as well.

-Based on field observation in Estate A and Division 1 Plasma, and interviews with management representatives, it is known that the company does not use invasive species as regulated in the Minister of Environment Regulation No.P.94/MENLHK/SEKJEN/KUM.1/12/2016.
+Based on field observation in Estate B and Division 3 Plasma, and interviews with management representatives, it is known that the company does not use invasive species as regulated in the Minister of Environment Regulation No.P.94/MENLHK/SEKJEN/KUM.1/12/2016.
 From the results of field observations, it is also known that the company uses Turnera subulata, Antogonon leptosus, and Cassia cobanensis for IPM.